ofelcan164/API/sections/authentication.md

 1. Register your application with Image Relay.
 You need an Image Relay account to do this.
 Once logged in to IR, click on "My Account" in the upper right corner.
 Select "Developers" from the menu on the left.
 You'll need to provide your application name and a callback URI.

-2. Redirect the user ot our authorization endpoint, https://launch.imagerelay.com/oauth/authorize
+2. Redirect the user to our authorization endpoint, https://launch.imagerelay.com/oauth/authorize

         https://launch.imagerelay.com/oauth/authorize?response_type=code&client_id=tl0qsa4bywailemgtcxi7t4aw7ev7pk&redirect_uri=http%3A%2F%2Fdev.lvh.me%3A3001%2Fauth%2Fimagerelay%2Fcallback&state=75eb9a69287f8e2d7836fe1755d719216d02a9a44843dcb7